sthielo/go-sqlite-memleak/README.md

   When [further] simplifying the db schema, the problem seems to disappear even when adjusting the db size of the remaining tables by adding more rows.
 That is why we left the structure as shown in this repo.

+* As the ***go managed memory is not increasing***, but only the OS view process footprint, we suspect sqlite to be the culprit.

 => _our assumption: the snapshot db is not properly "disposed"._
 _What's wrong with our code?
 Or is it a problem somewhere in golang or even deeper in SQLite code?_